OAndris/learning_reference/python/orm/README.md

 - **Cascade:**
     - Whenever operations (e.g. update or delete) are performed on parent objects, child objects might also need to suffer changes (e.g. be updated or deleted)
     - This "cascading" behavior is supported by both databases and ORM solutions (cascade update, cascade delete)
+- **Sessions:**
+    - Sessions are the implementation of the Unit of Work design pattern
+    - All modifications tracked by Sessions will be applied to the underlying database together, or none of them will
+    - They guarantee the consistency of the database

 ## Sources:
 - https://www.fullstackpython.com/object-relational-mappers-orms.html